Whooping Cough: Causes, Symptoms, and Treatment

 Children under the age of 18 months with whooping cough should be watched at all times, because the coughing spells can make them stop breathing.
 Young babies with bad cases may need hospital care, too.

 Help protect your child by making sure he and any adult who's around him often gets vaccinated.

-For older children and adults with whooping cough, the outlook is usually very good.
+For older children and adults, the outlook is usually very good.

 If doctors diagnose whooping cough early on, antibiotics can help cut down coughing and other symptoms.
 They can also help prevent the infection from spreading to others.
 Most people are diagnosed too late for antibiotics to work well, though.